-At June 30, 2022, \$9,461,166 has been set aside in stabilization funds that are classified as part of the unassigned fund balance of the general fund in the governmental funds financial statements.
-During the year the general fund transferred \$1.1 million to the stabilization funds and \$640,000 was transferred out of the stabilization funds for capital purposes.
+At June 30, 2023, \$9,856,535 has been set aside in stabilization funds that are classified as part of the unassigned fund balance of the general fund in the governmental funds financial statements.
+During the year the general fund transferred \$2.7 million to the stabilization funds and \$2.1 million was transferred out of the stabilization funds for capital purposes and the public safety budget.
 The stabilization fund balance can be used for general, capital or employee benefit purposes upon approval of the City Council.
 Additions to the fund can only be made upon City Council approval.